ShavinAnjithaAlpha/DesignPatterns/README.md

 * Create *Base Concrete* class for represent the complex object-that is the objet which we needed to build.
 * Create *Representation* class which implement the *Builder* interface, to specify how each representation would be constructed.

+## 4. Abstract Factory Pattern

+### Definition

+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+This pattern provides a way to encapsulate a group of individual factories that have a common theme.
+Here a class does not create the objects directly; instead, it delegates the task to a factory object.
+This pattern separates the details of implementation of a set of objects from their general usage and relies on object composition, as object creation is implemented in methods exposed in the factory interface.

+The pattern describes how to solve such problems:

+    * Encapsulate object creation in a separate (factory) object by defining and implementing an interface for creating objects.
+    * Delegate object creation to a factory object instead of creating objects directly.

+### Illustration

+* Create *Player Interfaces*  for specify the basic functionality of each kind of players
+* Create *Concrete Player* classes with implementing the appropriate player interfaces
+* Create *Factory Interface* for specify the creation of each player types
+* Create *Concrete Factory Classes* with implementing the factory interface to create each objects